-/ Installation of drainage channels, underdrains, and/or other controls to safely convey water off site (water management).
+/ Design of drainage conveyances, including drainage channels, underdrains, and/ or other controls to safely convey water off-site (water management).

-" Water management is key to protecting the longevity of reclamation projects.
-Proper water management and control will ensure that water drainage is not destructive to the overall reclamation designs or processes and that it maintains or exceeds established water quality standards.
+Water management is key to protecting the longevity of reclamation projects.
+Proper water management and control ensures that water drainage is not destructive to the overall reclamation designs or processes and that it maintains or exceeds established water quality standards.
 RESPEC will design and implement drainage channels, underdrains, and other water management and control systems to effectively store or convey water off the reclamation site.
-All water conveyed off site will meet or exceed any established water quality standards.
+A treatment system, if needed, will be designed to properly treat any source of potential contamination before discharge.
+All water conveyed off-site will meet or exceed any established water quality standards.